 4. Write down your key points

-Writing down key points that you can reference during your speech is important for most speeches.
-For your salutatorian speech, you may want to write down the names of the important guests you have to welcome, as well as other important topics in your speech.
-This way, you avoid making an embarrassing mistake or digressing from the main purpose of your speech.
+Writing down key points you can reference during your speech is important for most speeches.
+For your salutatorian speech, you may want to write down the names of the important guests you have to welcome and other important topics in your speech.
+This way, you avoid making an embarrassing mistake or straying from the main purpose of your speech.

 5. Project a confident persona